The Day of the Test

 - Unauthorized aids, such as slide rules, rulers, translation aids, highlighters, etc.

-- Unauthorized medical devices, such as inhalers, Epinephrine injections, etc., unless prior approval has been obtained
+- Unauthorized medical devices, such as Epinephrine injections, etc., unless prior approval has been obtained

-Violation of test center rules, including the possession or use of prohibited materials during a test administration, may result in the voiding of your scores.
+Violation of test site rules, including the possession or use of prohibited materials during a test administration, may result in the voiding of your scores.

 The Test Session